quintype/quintype-amp/readme.md

 #### Opts

 - relatedStoriesRender - Render props to replace html generated from AMP Templates with whatever is passed by the user.
 A React render function which accepts stories as a parameter.
+- infiniteScrollRender
+  - params accepted: object containing keys - story, config, inlineConfig
+  - inlineConfig contains JSON config to be given inline to script tag (using dangerouslySetInnerHTML).
+It contains 1st five stories from the amp infinite scroll collection
+  - remaining stories come from remote endpoint given as `src` to `</amp-next-page>`.
+The endpoint to be called is `<https host>/amp/api/v1/amp-infinite-scroll?story-id=<story id>`.
+It needs story Id to remove current story if it exists from showing in infinite scroll

 ### NOTES: